afafelwafi/EmailsNewsletter/README.md

 - Python 3
 - Nylas API
 - dotenv
-- AI Text Summarization (Hugging Face, GPT, etc.)
+- AI Text Summarization (Hugging Face, LLama 7B quanticized)

 ---

 ## 🧩 To-Do / Improvements

-- [ ] Web interface for interactive summaries.
 - [ ] Categorization by sender/topic.
 - [ ] Integration with Google Calendar or Notion for tracking.
-- [ ] Export summaries to PDF/Markdown.
+- [ ] Export summaries to PDF/Markdown. (streamlit app is already integrated in the code)

 ---